-Usually the people involved in a custody case are the biological or adoptive parents.
-However, a New Jersey appellate court recently allowed a stepparent who has raised a child from a young age to pursue custody or visitation with the child if that would be in the child’s best interests.
+Usually, the people involved in a custody case are the biological or adoptive parents.
+However, a widely referenced 2014 case from the New Jersey appellate court allowed a stepparent who had raised a child from a young age to pursue custody or visitation with the child if that would be in the child’s best interests.
 This is the case even if the child has two fit parents.

 Although the K.A.F. v.
 D.L.M. case involved a same-sex stepparent, the court’s reasoning depended more on the ability of multiple adults to develop a bond with a child, not on the adults’ sexuality.
 Therefore, it is likely that the rights granted to the stepmother in that case will extend to heterosexual stepparents.